 Cats with generalized anxiety, however, are in a constant state of stress, and the anxious behaviors take place regardless of where they are or who they are with.

 Cat Anxiety Symptoms

-Anxiety usually shows up in abnormal behaviors such as eliminating outside of the litter box, clinginess, or vomiting.
+Anxiety usually shows up in abnormal behaviors such as peeing or pooping outside of the litter box, clinginess, or vomiting.
 Anxious cats may be fearful and hide often, or they might become aggressive towards other pets and people in the house—even their favorite humans.

 Repetitive behaviors like pacing, excessive grooming, or tail-chasing can also signal anxiety.

 Many of the behaviors associated with anxiety are also associated with pain, illness, or medical conditions.
 All three are serious and warrant medical attention to discover the underlying cause.